 Director, Compensation Salary

-An average Director of Compensation in the United States can expect to take home roughly $123K annually.
-Geography is the biggest factor affecting pay for this group, followed by career duration.
-Medical and dental benefits are awarded to nearly all, and a strong majority earn vision coverage.
-Most workers in this position report high levels of job satisfaction.
-Women make up a slight majority of Directors of Compensation (54 percent) who responded to the survey.
+Directors of Compensation in the United States take home an average $125K annually.
+Geography is the biggest factor affecting pay for this group, followed by years of experience.
+Nearly all report receiving medical and dental coverage from their employers and most collect vision insurance.
+The majority of Directors of Compensation claim high levels of job satisfaction.
+Men make up a slight majority of Directors of Compensation (54 percent) who responded to the survey.
 The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Director, Compensation